ZhangNingSAU/Spring-2021-CSCI-270-Networks-and-Data-Comm/Slides/Chapter 3.md

 ## IP address
 + static IP address
 + dynamic IP address by **DHCP**(dynamic Host Configuration Protocal) server
 + gateway: A computer/router/other device that a host uses to access another network.
-The default getway is a getway device that nodes on the network turn to first for access to outside world.
+The default gateway is the gateway device that nodes on the network turn to first for access to the outside world
 + subnet mask/net mask
   - 32 bits
   - seperate host ID from network ID (IP address consists of 2 parts, host ID and network ID)